 香港什麼都有 - 除了Earth Hour

 With millions of people around the world sharing this experience, I feel a rising hope for the future.
 It's easy to get down when watching endless news stories about melting ice caps and hungry polar bears, but this could be the moment when we start to turn the corner, and begin to make good news happen.
+At 8:50pm the electricity consumption in the city dropped by 264 Megawatts, which is approximately 175,000 households.
+And much of the city remains dark.

 This year the only participating cities in South East Asia are Manila and Bangkok. 希望明年香港會榜上有名.